dfilatov/lrt/README.md

         console.error(err);
     });

-// You can abort task at any time, next chunk of units won't be executed setTimeout(task.abort, 50);
+// Abort task at any time, next chunk of units won't be executed setTimeout(task.abort, 50);
 ```